AAGiron/Bluerandom/README.md

 IoT platforms does not always have plenty of entropy sources available, and could be risky to rely only on one entropy source.
 Here is where stands the benefit of Bluerandom: to be used as an additional entropy source to the system.

-# How can I used it?
+# How can I use it?

 Bluerandom outputs go to stdout.
 You can add to the system (through IOCTL - see Tools - or rngd) or to your application.